cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 - When a link is made, then it could generate an `edge/graph_link/linking` file prefilled with the structure via a Template or something else.
 - A hashmapped file should then be stored under the related framework or a `.edges` folder or whatever the user defines to store unstructured metadata for connection to other files.
 - Querying these would be difficult because we would have to be able to query "2nd-degree" connections in which files are two hops from each other (2 hops because, now, there's an intermediate metadata file in the middle.
+- This one would work on other platforms too like with GitHub Flavored Markdown because all you have ultimately are linking between pages without the custom metadata syntax
 ## 2) Structured Data in Link Syntax

 - .